shubhahegde2002/KPMG-Data-Analytics-Virtual-Experience-Program/README.md

 Data Analytics with big data and production of business results with the KPMG data analytics team
 1) Data Quality Assesment - Using Microsoft Excel and Data Analysis tools.

-   APPROACH : I made use of various tools in MS Excel like filter, Data validation, Duplicate removal, Conversion of data types, finding inconsistent data, finding mising values                 or noisy data and dropping them to clean the data and framed my findings and mitigations for the Data Quality to the client on MS Word.
+   APPROACH : I made use of various tools in MS Excel like filter, Data validation, Duplicate removal, Conversion of data types, finding inconsistent data, finding missing values               or noisy data and dropping them to clean the data and framed my findings and mitigations for the Data Quality to the client on MS Word.
 2) Data Insights - Feature Engineering with the help of external resources like: Census, Regional Postcodes, Data Exploration by visualising data, Model Development after Data Preprocessing, and communication of high resource customers after Interpretation.

    APPROACH : I made use of Google Colab and packages such as Pandas, Matplotlib, Seaborn, Numpy for Data Exploration, insights and Interpretation by Data Visualization.
 Strong                  analysis of data was done by merging datasets based on similar attributes, resetting index based, Normalizing data, Data preprocessing, Feature engineering such as